Log In to the Wednesday Enrichment Program Site

 A full list and description with more than 300 courses previously taught can be found in the library.
 Staff and students can refer to these past sessions as inspiration for proposals.

-Go to Wednesday Enrichment Program Page
+Log In to the Wednesday Enrichment Program Site